When did you start painting?

 What is your most exciting current project?

 A Single Rose Project!
-Inspired by my grandparents’ love story, I am giving a rose away to a stranger every day for a year and writing about the experience.
+Inspired by my grandparents’ love story, I gave a rose away to a stranger every day for a year and am writing a memoir about the experience.
+I’m still giving away roses too.
 You can follow the story and join the rose giving movement on Instagram or at “A Single Rose Project” on Facebook.
 Read more about this life-changing project here.